edgarcosta/endomorphisms/README.md

 ```
 https://github.com/pascalmolin/hcperiods
 ```
+and include the path to its spec file in your `.magmarc` file.
 Not only does this enormously speed up the calculation of period matrices and make everything far more stable and reliable, but moreover the package will not run without it.

 Additional prerequisite for older Magma versions
 --